-Statistics Class 9 Chapter 14 notes are made available here for students so that they can make use of it to prepare for exams.
+Statistics for Class 9 Chapter 14 notes are made available here for students so that they can make use of it to prepare for exams.
 These notes consist of all the important topics covered in this chapter.
 Students who want to score good marks in Maths can refer to these notes.

 Statistics are all about data.
 The data or numbers, which are collected with a definite purpose are called data.
 Data is the plural form of datum (the Latin word).
 The extraction of meaningful information from a given set of data is described under the branch of Mathematics called Statistics.
-It has its major applications in the real-world where data is used to check the status of a business in the market.
+It has its major applications in the real world where data is used to check the status of a business in the market.
 Both probability and statistics play a huge role in daily life such as in the field of Medicine, Engineering, Weather forecasting, etc.